workleap/wl-leap-local-dev/README.md

 # Build and Test

-The project can be built by running Build.ps1.
+The project can be built by running `Build.ps1`, which will produce a NuGet package in the `.output` folder.

-A new patch version NuGet package is automatically published on any new commit on the main branch.
-This means that by completing a pull request, you automatically get a new NuGet package.

-To release a new minor or major version, you need to manually edit the version number in the publish.yml pipeline.
-Then once the pull request containing the version change is merged, a new NuGet package will be published.
+We use [GitVersion](https://gitversion.net/) to determine the version number of the NuGet package.
+This means that the version number is automatically determined based on the commit history and tags.

+Preview packages are published on the main branch as well as on pull requests.
+Stable builds can be published by creating a tag with the format `x.y.z` (e.g. `1.0.0`).

+Run `Install.ps1` to install the package locally from your current working directory.